-Senator calls for probe into EPA actions against California
+U.S. Senator Feinstein seeks probe into EPA actions against California

 “There are no reports suggesting that any of those other states received a threat like the one sent to California to their transportation funding,” the letter said.

-Feinstein said by withholding highway funds, the EPA would deprive California one of its biggest tools to improve its air quality.
+Feinstein said by withholding highway funds, the EPA would deprive California one of its biggest tools to improve air quality.

+California had imposed strict state limits on vehicle emissions in defiance of Trump’s attempts to roll back federal clean car regulations.
+Tailpipe emissions are regulated separately from ambient air pollutants, but California argues the vehicle rules are essential to meeting those goals.

+Trump’s Justice Department this month opened an antitrust probe of four major automakers that struck a deal this month to adopt California’s stricter emissions standards.
+President Donald Trump said he would revoke California’s legal authority to set more stringent standards.